What are Dapps?

 A dApp is a decentralized application that runs on a distributed ledger, such as a blockchain.
 Unlike traditional apps, which rely on a central server, dApps are powered by a peer-to-peer network.
 This decentralized structure offers several advantages, including improved security and transparency.

-• Decentralised - dApps run on QI Blockchain, an open, public, decentralised platform that is not controlled by any one entity or group.
+• Decentralised - dApps run on QIE Blockchain, an open, public, decentralised platform that is not controlled by any one entity or group.

 • Deterministic - dApps serve the same purpose no matter what environment they are executed in.